 One could at least say Andrews’ turgid sub-Harlequin prose gets what it deserves on screen.
 Actually, it gets a good deal worse.
 In fact, fans of the book usually detest the movie.
 All the prurience that made the book a best-seller has been trimmed clearly by a studio that was scared of any hint of indecency – the incestual relationship between the brother and sister has been left as merely suggestion, while the scene where the brother rapes the sister at the end is entirely missing.
 However, what is unnoticed in this is that the removal of the taboo elements effectively guts the film of the prurient appeal that was the book’s selling point.

 The Virginia C. Andrews novel was later remade as the Lifetime tv movie Flowers in the Attic (2014) featuring Heather Graham as the mother and Ellen Burstyn as the grandmother.
 This was followed by adaptations of Andrews’ follow-up books Petals on the Wind (2014), If There Be Thorns (2015) and Seeds of Yesterday (2015).
-This was followed by Lifetime adaptations of other Andrews works such as My Sweet Audrina (2016) and Heaven (2017).
+This was followed by Lifetime adaptations of other Andrews works such as Dark Angel (2019), Fallen Hearts (2019), Gates of Paradise (2019), My Sweet Audrina (2016), Heaven (2019) and Web of Dreams (2019).